Anjou Blanc Vent de Spilite

 - Variety: Chenin Blanc

-- Vine Age: Oldest vines planted in the 1950s, youngest in 2013 (massal selection)
+- Vine Age: The oldest vines were planted in the 1950s, the youngest were planted in 2013 (massal selection).

 Additional Info